torosoup/UniversityGPACalculator/README.md

 ## Features

-* Add courses with name, credits, and grade
+* Add courses with name, credits, and grade to list
-* Prevent duplicate course names
-* Validate user input
+* Show overview of list with added courses with name, credits, and grade
 * Calculate weighted GPA
-* Support both letter grades (A–E) and Passed courses
 * Save and load transcripts in %AppData% using JSON

 ## Technologies